 Clematis is known as one of the best perennial vines for your garden.
 Whether it's summer-blooming clematis with large, showy blooms or fall-blooming varieties with hundreds of smaller petals, these vines make a stunning statement.
 The most common clematis are the open-face blooms that reach as large as 7 inches across.
 Blooms also come in small, bell-shape blossoms with recurved outer petals that dangle like little lanterns.
 Some blooms have a pleasant fragrance.
 The seed heads' swirling masses of fluffy seed add another kind of interest.
 Clematis are among the most beautiful flowering vines on the market.

 Clematis Care Must-Knows

 Clematis is an easy-to-grow perennial vine as long as you keep a few things in mind.
-In general, clematis prefers full sun, but there are a few varieties that manage in part sun.
+In general, clematis prefers full sun, but there are a few varieties that manage in part shade.
 An important thing to note: In full-sun conditions, clematis prefer cool roots, so plant clematis at the base of another plant to provide some shade to the root areas.
 Clematis prefers well-drained soil and consistent moisture.
-Certain species are more drought resistant and can handle dry soils better than others.
+Certain species are more drought-resistant and can handle dry soils better than others.